jstetich/LCWMD_Monitoring/Analysis/DO_Frequencies_Trend.md

 <img src="DO_Frequencies_Trend_files/figure-gfm/do_mm_graphic_by_years-1.png" style="display: block; margin: auto;" />

-Those confidence intervals reflect teh mathematics of the GLM. errors are wider with $p $, and asymmetric near the limits *p* = 1.0 or *p* = 0.0.
+Those confidence intervals reflect the mathematics of the GLM.
+Errors are wider with $p $, and asymmetric near the limits *p* = 1.0 or *p* = 0.0.